Bootstrapping Yang-Mills matrix integrals: Discussion

 \section{Discussion}

-In this work, we have studied the $D$-matrix Yang--Mills integrals by two complementary bootstrap methods, i.e. the positivity bootstrap and the analytic trajectory bootstrap.
+In this work, we have studied the $D$-matrix Yang--Mills integrals by two complementary bootstrap methods, i.e., the positivity bootstrap and the analytic trajectory bootstrap.

-In section \ref{Preliminaries}, we derived the loop equations, and used the $O(D)$ singlet decomposition to reduce the numbers of unknowns and loop equations.
+In section \ref{Preliminaries}, we derived the loop equations and used the $\mathrm{O}(D)$ singlet decomposition to reduce the numbers of unknowns and loop equations.
 We also extended the large $D$ expansion results in~\cite{Hotta:1998en} to a large number of matrix moments of length $4\leq L\leq 12$.
-Their explicit expressions suggest that they can be organized by lengths and form analytic trajectories in lengths.
+The explicit expressions for these moments suggest that they can be organized by lengths and form analytic trajectories in lengths.

-In section~\ref{Positivity}, we used positive semi-definiteness to derive bootstrap bounds for $\big\langle \tr XX\big\rangle$ and $\big\langle \tr XXXX\big\rangle$ up to the cutoff length \(L_{\max}=12\).
-Naively, the positivity bootstrap is computationally expensive increases because the dimension of the explicit basis grows rapidly with $L_{\max}$.
+In section~\ref{Positivity}, we used positive semi-definiteness to derive bootstrap bounds for $\big\langle \tr XX\big\rangle$ and $\big\langle \tr XXXX\big\rangle$ up to the length cutoff \(L_{\max}=12\).
+Naively, the positivity bootstrap is computationally expensive for multi-matrix models because the dimension of the explicit basis grows rapidly with $L_{\max}$.
 Therefore, we used the \(\mathrm{O}(D)\) representation theory to reduce the sizes of positive semi-definite matrices.
-We present this procedure in details and derive analytic lower bounds for $L_{\max}=4,6$.
+We present this procedure in detail and derive analytic lower bounds for $L_{\max}=4,6$.
 The leading large $D$ prediction lies on the boundary of these allowed regions.
 For $L_{\max}=8,10,12$, we obtain numerical bounds.
 For $D \ge 4$, the allowed region forms an island when $L_{\max}\ge 8$, but the $D=3$ island appears only at $L_{\max}=12$.
-These regions shrink rapidly with increasing $L_{\max}$.
-Some of the $L_{\max}=12$ islands give highly accurate predictions, whose precision is compatible to that of Monte Carlo simulations.
+These positive regions shrink rapidly with increasing $L_{\max}$.
+Some of the $L_{\max}=12$ islands give highly accurate predictions, whose precision is comparable to that of Monte Carlo simulations.
 We further examined some cases of relatively large $D$ and confirmed the subleading large $D$ behavior from the $1/D$ expansion.

 In section \ref{Analytic}, we used the analytic trajectory bootstrap method, which does not rely on positivity assumptions.
 We unified the concrete results of the large $D$ expansion by analytic continuation in lengths, from one-length trajectories to the higher generalization of multi-length trajectories.
 They are closely related to resolvents and eigenvalue densities.
-Base on these analytic formulas, we proposed some ansatz for bootstrapping the finite $D$ Yang-Mills integrals, and derive accurate results for finite $D\ge 3$.
+Based on these analytic formulas, we proposed some ansatz for bootstrapping the finite $D$ Yang-Mills integrals, and derived accurate results for finite $D> 3$.